-- Prevalence and incidence of hearing impairment among those 18-years and younger in California (or, if those figures were unavailable, nationally) - Which types of hearing impairments can be helped by different types of hearing aid technologies; their likely cost when purchased in bulk; and the length of their useful lives - Nonfinancial barriers to access for children who are prescribed appropriate hearing aids and who encounters them - Expected utilization rates of a hearing aid benefit (if mandated) for children
+- Prevalence and incidence of hearing impairment among 18-year-olds in California (or, if those figures were unavailable, nationally) - Which types of hearing impairments can be helped by different types of hearing aid technologies; their likely cost when purchased in bulk; and the length of their useful lives - Nonfinancial barriers to access for children who are prescribed appropriate hearing aids and who encounters them - Expected utilization rates of a hearing aid benefit (if mandated) for children

-NORC's review and analysis is an integral part of the previous CHBRP report on SB 174 and is therefore an integral part of this updated report on SB 1158.
+NORC's review and analysis is an integral part of this report.

+APPENDIX B

-APPENDIX B Cost Analysis and Estimates Used in This Report
+Cost Analysis and Estimates Used in This Report

-Cost Estimation Approach-General Assumptions
+Cost Estimation Approach - General Assumptions

 The process of estimating the cost impact of a mandate involves developing assumptions regarding the current levels of health care coverage in place and then simulating the impact of the mandate on costs, premium levels, and benefit coverage.
-Four different plan models were selected: health maintenance organization (HMO), preferred provider organization (PPO), pointof-service (POS), and fee-for-service (FFS), along with three insured types (large group, small group, and individual) to represent typical insured plan benefits in California.
+Four different "model" plans were selected: health maintenance organization (HMO), preferred provider organization (PPO), point-of-service (POS), and fee-for-service (FFS), along with three insured types (large group, small group, and individual) to represent typical insured plan benefits in California.

-Coverage of mandated benefits in each plan model was estimated by surveying the seven largest California health insurers.
+Coverage of mandated benefits in each model plan was estimated by surveying the seven largest California health insurers.
 Although this information is reflected in the modeling, each of these carriers offers a range of plan options, and it is impractical to summarize actual current coverage levels overall.
-Based on general knowledge of today's health insurance marketplace and information received from California insurers, the plan models are designed to be a reasonable representation of the average plans offered in California today.
+Based on general knowledge of today's health insurance marketplace and information received from California insurers, the model plans are designed to be a reasonable representation of the average plans offered in California today.

-The plan models used in the analysis are as follows:
+The model plans used in the analysis are as follows:

-- · Large-group HMO
+- Large-Group HMO

-- · Large-group PPO
+- Large-Group PPO

-- · Large-group POS
+- Large-Group POS

-- · Large-group FFS
+- Large-Group FFS

-- · Small-group HMO
+- Small-Group HMO

-- · Small-group PPO
+- Small-Group PPO

-- · Small-group POS
+- Small-Group POS

-- · Small-group FFS
+- Small-Group FFS

-- · Individual (HMO and PPO)
+- Individual (HMO and PPO)